*Updated for 2019.

 Another important step when it comes to setting – and following – a budget is to prioritise your debt.
 Get it paid off as quickly as possible, so you’re not hit with any late payment fees, or a build-up of interest, and you’ll be in a far better financial position without too much extra effort on your part.

-Whether you have a payday loan to pay off, or you are financing a car, make sure that you prioritize paying off debts that build up the largest amount of interest first.
+Whether you have a payday loan to pay off, or you are financing a car, make sure that you prioritise paying off debts that build up the largest amount of interest first.
 The sooner you pay off these, the quicker you can start saving more.

 Every Penny Counts